-

 - Amount of tea: 7-10 grams per standard gaiwan (100-150 ml).

-- Brewing: By steeping.
-Tea can withstand 7-8 steepings.
-Start with short exposures.
+- Brewing: Steeping method.
+The tea will withstand 7-8 steepings.
+Start with short steeping times.

-Huangjin Gui (Golden Osmanthus) is a bright, aromatic and affordable oolong from Anxi, which is often called one of the four great oolongs of this region.
-Its calling card is an intense floral aroma, reminiscent of osmanthus.
-A refreshing taste, pleasant aftertaste and an invigorating and harmonizing effect make it an excellent choice for both beginners and experienced tea lovers who value the aroma of the drink above all else.
+Huangjin Gui ("Golden Osmanthus") is a vibrant, aromatic, and affordable oolong from Anxi, often referred to as one of the four great oolongs of this region.
+Its signature aroma is intense, floral, and reminiscent of osmanthus.
+Its refreshing flavor, pleasant aftertaste, and invigorating, harmonizing effect make it an excellent choice for both novice and experienced tea drinkers who value the aroma above all else.

 Translation: "Golden Osmanthus" or "Golden Cinnamon"